moderntribe/square-one/docs/backend/object-meta.md

 }
 ```

 Note that we simply return an array of the constants we defined for our field keys.
+This will allow all of our keys to be exposed to other pieces of the codebase.
+Depending on your needs and what you wish to expose, you may wish to include only a subset of your meta keys in this array.

 ### get_group_config()